Construction document management software is essential for any company in the industry, but most construction businesses do not have one.

 Construction sites are hazardous in many ways since accidents such as falling from heights can result in death even when injuries are minor.
 Accidental spills and interruptions may cause additional damages to the site.

-Because this industry has yet to fully adopt digital resources, construction professionals must be diligent in their approach to safety.
+Because this industry has yet to adopt digital resources fully, construction professionals must be diligent in their approach to safety.
 Accurately monitoring accidents, worker attendance, and other safety concerns are imperative.
 The construction industry has been lagging in its adoption of digital tools.
 By using safety and accident prevention checklists, you can predict and prevent accidents for your project.

 5. Stay One Step Ahead, Always:

 Construction executives have been slow to adopt digital technology, with more than 50% of firms in this sector spending less than 1% on this development annually.
-Despite these low levels, close to 40% say they don’t invest in tech initiatives because there is a lack of support or understanding for the need for them.
+Despite these low levels, close to 40% say they don’t invest in tech initiatives because they lack support or understanding for their need.

 Organizations in the construction industry that digitize and store their documents see benefits such as increased profitability.